 Making apple butter from scratch can seem daunting, but with a few simple ingredients and a little help from your Instant Pot, you'll have a delicious batch ready in no time.
 Here are five tips to make sure your apple butter is perfect!

 - Use a mix of apples.
 This will give your apple butter a complex flavor that is sure to please everyone's taste buds.
 For apple butter, you want to use apples that are tart and acidic, like Granny Smith apples.
 Stay away from sweet apples like Red Delicious, or your apple butter will be too sweet.
+Check out the differences between Fuji and Gala apples too!

 - Don't forget the spices.
 A little cinnamon and nutmeg go a long way in making your apple butter taste great.
 But feel free to experiment and add other warming spices (e.g., even spices like ginger or cloves can be used in moderation!)